 If you are really contemplating a change, please consider these things first.
 If you are any ethnicity other than Caucasian, maybe blond isn't the way to go.
 If you play a lot of biker, bad guy characters then shaving your beard might not be the thing to do right now.
 Getting a visible tattoo, just might keep you from booking certain roles or working on certain shows.
 If you have been working your tail off in this town and casting people know you as having a certain look, be careful before you make a significant change.

+Please keep your representatives informed, so that they know who they are selling to casting and how you look.
+You the actor are the product for sale, your reps are the sales people and casting/producers are the buyers.
 You must look like you current head shot so that you aren't wasting casting's time, when you come in with blue streaked hair instead of the stereo typical boy or girl next door that they think has an appointment.

 Posted by Coby B at 9:00 PM 0 comments